 By default, TLS 1.0, TLS 1.1, TLS 1.2, and TLS 1.3 are enabled.

-On the Domain Names page, find the domain name that you want to manage and click Manage in the Actions column.
+On the Domain Names page, find the target domain name and click Manage in the Actions column.

 In the Configure TLS Cipher Suite and Version section, configure the cipher suite and versions based on your business requirements.